Bach cantata: Instrumental

-The orchestra that Bach used is based on string instruments (violin, viola) and basso continuo, typically played by cello, double bass (an octave lower) and organ.
+The orchestra that Bach used is based on string instruments (violin, viola) and basso continuo, typically played by cello, violone (at the same octave) and organ.
 A continuo bass is the rule in Baroque music; its absence is noteworthy and often has a special reason, such as describing fragility.

 The specific character of a cantata or a single movement is rather defined by wind instruments, such as oboe, oboe da caccia, oboe d'amore, flauto traverso, recorder, trumpet, horn, trombone, and timpani.
 In movements with winds, a bassoon usually joins the continuo group.

 Festive occasions call for richer instrumentation.
 Some instruments also carry symbolic meaning, such as a trumpet, the royal instrument of the Baroque, for divine majesty and three trumpets for the Trinity.
 In an aria of BWV 172, addressing the Heiligste Dreifaltigkeit (Most holy Trinity), the bass is accompanied only by three trumpets and timpani.

 In many arias Bach uses obbligato instruments, which accompany the singer as an equal partner.
 These instrumental parts are frequently set in virtuoso repetitive patterns called figuration.
 Instruments include, in addition to the ones mentioned, organ, flauto piccolo (sopranino recorder), violino piccolo, viola d'amore, violoncello piccolo (a smaller cello), tromba da tirarsi (slide trumpet) and corno da tirarsi.

-In his early compositions Bach also used instruments that had become old-fashioned, such as viola da gamba and violone.
+In his early compositions Bach also used instruments that had become old-fashioned, such as viola da gamba.
 Alto recorders (flauti dolci) are sometimes used in connection with death and mourning as in Gottes Zeit ist die allerbeste Zeit, BWV 106.